Chow groups of conic bundles in $\mathbb P^5$ and the Generalised Bloch's conjecture: Finite dimensionality in the sense of Roitman and one-cycles on cubic fourfolds

-has positive dimensional fibers, so it contains a curve.
+has positive dimensional fibers.
+So the general fiber of contains a curve.
 Let $H$ be the hyperplane bundle pulled back onto the quintic surface $S$.
-It is very ample, pull it back further onto $T$, to get an ample line bundle on $T$.
-Call it $L'$, then the divisor $\sum_i \pi_i^{-1}(L')$ is ample on $T^{g+n}$, where $\pi_i$ is the $i$-th co-ordinate projection from $T^{g+n}$ to $T$.
+It is very ample.
+Pull it back further onto $T$, to get an ample line bundle on $T$.
+Call it $L'$.
+Then the divisor $\sum_i \pi_i^{-1}(L')$ is ample on $T^{g+n}$, where $\pi_i$ is the $i$-th co-ordinate projection from $T^{g+n}$ to $T$.
 Therefore the curves in the fibers of the above map intersect the divisor $\sum_i \pi_i^{-1}(L')$.
-So we get that there exist points in $F_s$ contained in $C\times T^{g+n-1}$ where $C$ is in the linear system of $L'$.
+So we get that there exist points in $F_s$ (the general fiber over a cycle $s$ in $A_1(X)$) contained in $C\times T^{g+n-1}$ where $C$ is in the linear system of $L'$.
 Then consider the elements of $F_s$ the form $(c,s_1,\cdots,s_{g+n-1})$, where $c$ belongs to $C$.
-Considering the map from $T^{g+n-1}$ to $A_0(T)$ given by
+Considering the map from $T^{g+n-1}$ to $A_1(X)$ given by